kyma-project/website/content/blog-posts/2020-05-28-release-notes-1.13/index.md

 ### Kubeless Function CRD to be removed

-With the next Kyma release, the `functions.kubeless.io` will be removed.
+With the next Kyma release, the `functions.kubeless.io` CRD will be removed.
 As Kyma no longer uses Kubeless, all functions will be migrated to `functions.serverless.kyma-project.io`.

 ## Backup

 ### Backup functionality redesigned

-In this release, we removed the Backup component from Kyma, including the component-specific Velero drivers.
-The backup functionality is still available in a redesigned form that is based on a managed Kubernetes cluster for periodic backups of Kubernetes objects.
+In this release, we removed the Backup component from Kyma, together with the component-specific Velero drivers.
+The backup functionality is still available, but in a redesigned form that is based on a managed Kubernetes cluster for periodic backups of Kubernetes objects.
 The volumes, however, are not included in the automated backup procedure.
 That's why you should back up your volumes periodically using the VolumeSnapshot API resource.
 Read more about [backing up Kyma](https://kyma-project.io/docs/1.13/root/kyma/#installation-back-up-kyma) in the documentation.

 ### Backup documentation

-With the new backup strategy, we provide a brand new set of the corresponding documentation.
+With the new backup strategy, we provide a brand new set of corresponding documentation.
 Refer to it to learn:

 - [How to back up your volumes using on-demand volume snapshots](https://kyma-project.io/docs/1.13/root/kyma/#installation-back-up-kyma)
 - [How to create on-demand volume snapshots](https://kyma-project.io/docs/1.13/root/kyma/#tutorials-create-on-demand-volume-snapshots)